mindspore-ai/docs/tutorials/training/source_en/advanced_use/protect_user_privacy_with_suppress_privacy.md

     return ds1
 ```

-### Building The Model
+### Building the Model

-Here is the LeNet model as an example, you can also build and train your own model.
+Here is an example of training the LeNet model, you can also build and train your own model.

-Load the LeNet network, configure the checkpoint, set the optimizer type, and load the data with the data loading function `generate_mnist_dataset` defined above.
+Load the LeNet network, configure the checkpoint, set the optimizer type, and load the data with the loading function `generate_mnist_dataset` defined above.

 ```python
 networks_l5 = LeNet5()